Solving Tips

 • Pattern characteristic: A candidate appears in these three rows only in the same three columns (or two of them)

-2. Column-based Swordfish
+2. Column-Based Swordfish

 • Observation target: Three columns